SAYED-ZALABIYA/SAYED-ZALABIYA/README.md

 ---
 ## ✨ About Me
-🎓 Versatile Machine Learning & Generative AI Engineer with multi-domain expertise spanning agriculture,cybersecurity, NLP, education, and beyond.
-Certified by Google Cloud, IBM, DeepLearning.AI, and holder of the Introduction to Generative AI Learning Path and LangChain for LLM Application Development specializations.
-Author of a published research paper on ML-based crop recommendation for sustainable agriculture, achieving state-of-the-art accuracy and explainability.
-Proficient in building and deploying AI solutions end-to-end — from data preprocessing and model training to real-world deployment on Hugging Face, Google Cloud, and Microsoft Azure.
-Experienced in leveraging both large-scale and limited datasets to deliver accurate, explainable, and production-ready models.
-Skilled in supervised & unsupervised learning, deep learning, natural language processing, model explainability (SHAP), and advanced AI pipelines.
-Passionate about developing scalable, ethical,and high-impact AI systems across diverse industries, adapting quickly to any domain with sufficient data availability.
+🎓Machine Learning and Generative AI Engineer with experience in applied research and production-grade ML systems.
+Graduation project owner and published researcher in ML-based crop recommendation systems.
+Skilled in end-to-end ML pipelines, model explainability (SHAP), LLM-based applications, and cloud deployment on GCP, Azure, and Hugging Face.
 ---

 ## 📜 My Research Paper